njhoffman11/GrainPaint/README.md

 # GrainPaint
 This is the repository for our article "GrainPaint: A multi-scale diffusion-based generative model for microstructure reconstruction of large-scale objects" available online [here](https://doi.org/10.1016/j.actamat.2025.120784).
 The dataset used to train GrainPaint is available at https://zenodo.org/record/8241535
+# Update From Publication
+We have pushed new trained models not discussed in our publication.
+These models are faster than the original models with the same output quality.
+In our testing, the new models are about 5 times faster than the old models.
+The new models and the associated testing and training scrips have small in their names.

 # Installation
 1. Clone the repository.
 2. Create and activate a new python environment.
 Tested with Python 3.13.